storybuilder-org/StoryCAD/docs/Using_Various_Input_Devices.md

 ## Using Various Input Devices ##
 Using Various Input Devices <br/>

-You can use a wide range of input devices with StoryBuilder:  keyboard, virtual keyboard, pen or stylus, mouse, and touch, depending on your computer or tablet ‘s capabilities. <br/>
+You can use a wide range of input devices with StoryCAD:  keyboard, virtual keyboard, pen or stylus, mouse, and touch, depending on your computer or tablet ‘s capabilities. <br/>
 Invoke pop-up menus using the following actions: <br/>

 Input <br/>